-A well trained and fully equipped fire department cannot always prevent a forest fire, but it can be very effective at minimizing the damage once a fire starts.
-The Village of Taos Ski Valley Volunteer Fire Department acts as the first responder to a forest fire and should therefore be fully trained and equipped to respond.
+A well trained and fully equipped fire department cannot always prevent a wildfire, but it can be very effective at minimizing the damage once a fire starts.
+The Village of Taos Ski Valley Volunteer Fire Department acts as the first responder to a wildfire and should therefore be fully trained and equipped to respond.
+The Director of the Village's Public Safety Department identified the following needs in order to increase the wildfire response capability of the Volunteer Fire Department in responding to a wildfire or structure fire:

-EQUIPMENT & FACILITIES
+• EQUIPMENT & FACILITIES

-The Village needs to purchase a ladder truck, water tender truck, and to relocate Station #2.
+• The Village needs to purchase a ladder truck, water tender truck, and to relocate Station #2.

-TRAINING
+• TRAINING

 - Volunteers attend training in S 130 / 190 Basic Wildland Firefighting.
-Additional training depends on the level of commitment each volunteer displays. - At least a dozen volunteers and employees of TSV, Inc. have earned a "Red Card."
+Additional training depends on the level of commitment each volunteer displays. - Over twenty volunteers and employees of TSV, Inc. have earned a "Red Card."
 A Red Card allows a holder to respond to wildland fire incidents and assist federal agency fire-fighting crews in fighting a wildland fire.
-They can oversee operations of the air curtain incinerator (name brand: Burn Boss) wen it is located on forest service land.
+They can oversee operations of the air curtain incinerator (name brand: Burn Boss) when it is located on forest service land.
+Training should be on-going as new volunteers are recruited.